grafana/agent/docs/sources/flow/tasks/send-profiles-to-pyroscope/index.md

    ![Select agent from dropdown](../../../assets/tasks/select-pyro.png)

-7. Select any cpu or metric you want to view.
+7. Select any CPU or metric you want to view.

    ![Agent CPU](../../../assets/tasks/normal-pyro.png)